Lime,

 As for the mixer design,

-dewatering, the upper impellers purpose will be to capture and entrain the
+dewatering, the upper impellers purpose will be to quickly capture and entrain the

-dewatered top phase and pump the water phase down into to lower regions of the
+dewatered top phase and pump that water phase down into to lower regions of the

 storage tank to quickly achieve a uniform slurry.
 Without the upper impeller,